mx-alex/mx/README.md

   Download IRIS: https://www.intersystems.com/try-intersystems-iris-for-free/
 		https://download.intersystems.com/download/login.csp

-### Preparation (for Windows) to start MX with 'Cache' or 'IRIS InterSystems' :
+### Preparation (for Windows) to start MX with Cache/IRIS InterSystems :
   -  download the repository as ZIP file, then unzip to a separate folder, for example: to c:\mx\
-  -  if you don’t yet have Cache or IRIS, download and install IRIS, preferably in unicode, on any win-computer
+  -  if you don’t yet have Cache/IRIS, download and install IRIS, preferably in unicode, on any windows-computer
-  -  start IRIS (Cache) terminal, then run the following commands after USER>:
+  -  start IRIS terminal, then run the following commands after USER>:
 ~~~sh
 			USER> Set root = "path on filesystem to which repository was downloaded"  ; f.e.  "c:\mx"
 			USER> Do $System.OBJ.ImportDir(root,"vmx.ro","ck",,1) Do ^ZSTU